Dynamic Tomography Reconstruction by Projection-Domain Separable Modeling: Experiments

 where $g_t = \mathcal{R}_{\theta(t)}f_t$, $G_\gamma$ is the generator with parameters $\gamma$, $\boldsymbol{\zeta} = [\zeta_1 \,\, \zeta_2 \,\, \ldots \zeta_P]$, and $\lambda$ controls the similarity of consecutive latent codes.
 In \cite{Hyder2020} the architecture of $G_\gamma$ is the DCGAN \cite{radford2015unsupervised} for a $64 \times 64$ image with minor changes.
 Since our experiments consider $f \in \mathbb{R}^{128\times 128}$, another upsampling layer was added to the original $G_\gamma$ configuration \cite{HyderGithub2019}.

 We present the reconstruction results for ProSep with and without leveraging the $\pi$-symmetry.
 Both settings use the bit-reversed angular scheme between $[0,\pi]$ and $[0,2\pi]$, respectively.
 The interpolator $U$ is set to a cubic spline interpolator for both cases.
 The Adam \cite{kingma2014adam} algorithm was used for optimizing $Z$ with learning rate of $0.2$.
 For GMLR, the learning rates for $\gamma$ and $\zeta$ were kept as in the posted code \cite{HyderGithub2019}.
 For each $P$, the model was trained for $6(10^{4})$ steps with $\lambda = 0.5$ and rank $r=4$.
 In all experiments, we use the synthetic dynamic object shown in Fig.~\ref{fig:phantom_evolution}.
 It is based on a 128x128 CT slice of a walnut \cite{lahiri2022sparse}, to which we applied a time-varying locally affine warp \cite{pwise_affine}.
-Reconstructed objects at times $t \in [0,P-1]/P$ are shown in Fig. \ref{fig:phantom_comparison} where $t$ values are selected to show exactly the same phase for each $P$.

 Table \ref{tab:avg_rec_acc} shows the reconstruction PSNR (in dB), SSIM and mean absolute error (MAE) values.
 Using $\pi$-symmetry for $P$ views between $[0,\pi)$ allows larger $N$ and $K$ for stable recovery and thus improves the accuracy significantly for each $P$.
+GMLR, ProSep, and ProSep-Symm, are compared in Fig.~\ref{fig:phantom_comparison}.
+Both error figures and quantitative metrics show competitive performance of ProSep relative to GMLR, and better performance of ProSep-Symm.
+Furthermore, the ProSep and ProSep-Symm reconstructions of the arc-shaped feature in the zoom-in images are sharper.